 In this powerful show, Paemanu and the curators give their perspectives on the collection’s history.
 Other contributors have written responses to the paintings, sculptures and photographs.A gallery curator, Lucy Hammonds, says as the staff and collective got to know each other and the tales behind the artworks, Paemanu found their own stories within the collection – or the absence of stories.

 Together, they thought about how to tell these stories and the exhibition emerged.

 Lucy says the show is distinctive because of a much stronger and more direct intent to elevate Māori art history within the context of the collection.

-“It’s powerful because if you allow multiple voices to make exhibitions, then you allow yourself to see the spaces and way to fill them.”
+“It’s powerful because if you allow multiple voices to make exhibitions, then you allow yourself to see the spaces and a way to fill them.”